One Page Marketing Plan: How to Write Yours in 6 Steps

 A one-page marketing plan distills your entire marketing strategy into a single, focused document.
 It includes the essential elements that guide your efforts, such as your marketing objectives, target audience and value proposition.
 These establish the "why" and "who" behind your strategy.

-It also outlines the "how" by identifying the channels you’ll use and the specific strategy you’ll employ to engage and convert customers.
+It also outlines the “how” by identifying the channels you’ll use and the specific tactics you’ll employ to engage and convert customers.

 Finally, it incorporates key performance indicators (KPIs) to track success and ensure results tie back to your business goals.

-In other words, a one-page marketing plan information about your:
+In other words, a one-page marketing plan should clearly define:

 Benefits of a One-Page Marketing Plan